 Yes, Griffin Investigations, the leading casino surveillance company in the world, went after them.
 In interviews, Griffin talked about how hard it was to break the MIT team.
 It took years for Griffin Investigations to figure out the MIT group was involved in team play.
 Once they did, every casino was notified and the team was virtually shut down.
 Griffin Investigations has recently filed for bankruptcy after being sued by a card counter who didn't think he belonged in the Griffin Book of cheats.
 He won the case and the after effect was Griffin in chapter 11.

-No. Ben (Kevin Lewis in the book) and, in real life, Jeff Ma came from a family that had financial means to support him with his tuition.
-In real life, a few of Jeff's acquaintances that he hung out with often had loads of money, but he never asked how they got it.
+No. Jeff Ma (Ben Campbell in the movie, Kevin Lewis in the book) came from a family that had financial means to support him with his tuition.
+A few of Ma's acquaintances also had loads of money, but he never asked how they got it.
 Eventually they told him how they were making their money and recruited him to play on their "team".
-Unlike the movie Jeff Ma never joined to help pay for his education or anything else.
+Unlike in the movie, Ma never joined to help pay for his education or anything else.

 The MIT Blackjack Team started in 1980 and ran winning "banks" until the mid-1980's, when most of the players got too well-known to play.
 Little play occurred from that point on until 1992 when the Bill Kaplan, JP Massar, and John Chang, a player trained by Kaplan and Massar, decided to start it up again.
 Kaplan formed a limited partnership, Strategic Investments, which raised $1 million and the Team was off and running again.
 After growing to nearly 80 players and generating substantial profits and heat from casinos throughout the world, the managers decided to end the venture on December 31, 1993.
 A few of the players who were trained during the Strategic Investments regime continued to play on in small groups on and off through the mid-1990's.
 One group called itself the Reptiles and other group called itself the Amphibians.
 Both groups carried on the strategies they had learned, with each claiming to be more successful than the other to this day.